adamsilver/maintainablecss.com-jekyll/_chapters/09-organisation.md

 	/path/to/css
 	    /vendor
-            someLib.css
+            some3rdParty.css
             someOther3rdParty.css
 	    /yourApp
-	        resetPerhaps.css
+	        some.css
 	        global.css
 	        basket.css

-Third-party CSS files live under `/vendor` while the CSS you write should live under `yourApp` where you change the name of this to match the name of your project.
+Third-party CSS files live under `/vendor` while the CSS you write should live under `/yourApp` where *yourApp* is the name of your project.

 This approach normally simplifies the deployment process because typically, the act of bundling, compressing and other such tasks, are applied to a single target directory.

-This is the approach I have used most often, but that does not mean it's necessarily the best approach.
+This is the approach I have used most often, but that does not mean it's necessarily the best.

 ## 2. CSS in separate module folders